 - Official transcripts from all prior undergraduate and graduate study.

-- Three letters of recommendation from employers, professors or others in a position to evaluate your professional and academic potential.
+- One letter of recommendation from an employer, professor or another in a position to evaluate your professional and academic potential.

 - A statement of purpose that addresses your motivation for joining the program; your prior experience with language, international populations, education, and any other relevant areas; and your future career goals.

 - A résumé

 - TOEFL iBT, IELTS, MAT or GRE score, as needed.

 Program requirements for all areas of study can be found in the online Catalog.

 As part of a new federal regulation focusing on Title IV programs, the University of Dayton is providing required information about how our non-degree programs lead to gainful employment in recognized careers.
-Download gainful employment information (.pdf) for the Teaching English to Speakers of Other Languages (TESOL) Certificate program.
+Download gainful employment information for the Teaching English to Speakers of Other Languages (TESOL) Certificate program.